 What is TID?

-A TID is an actual area (parcels) designated for expansion where improvements are being made.
+A Tax Incremental District (TID) is an actual area (parcels) designated for expansion where improvements are being made.

 How Does TIF Work?

 When a TID is created, the municipality and other taxing entities agree to support their normal operations from the existing tax base within the district.
 A finding must be made that no development would happen without this financing tool.
 If this is true, tax rates will be the same with or without the TID.
 Property tax rates for the school, county, technical college, and municipality are based on the taxable value of the TID at the time it is created.
 These rates are then applied to the TID value increment which results in additional revenues collected for the district’s fund.
 Eligible TID costs are paid from these revenues before the added tax base is shared.

 In theory, the tax increment added to each levy does not increase taxes for property owners in the various taxing entities.
 It comes from taxes paid by owners of property, within the TID, whose property values have increased since the creation of the district.
 This is possible because levies are apportioned without the TID value increases.

 TIF is not a tax freeze nor a tax increase, but a special allocation method for taxes collected on property value increases within the district.